I'd Love To Talk About This Photo Of Justin Bieber & Selena Gomez Kissing

 Justin Bieber and Selena Gomez are officially dating again and they have never looked happier.
-(No offense to Hailey/ Hailee/ Sofia/ The Weeknd.)
+(No offence to Hailey/ Hailee/ Sofia/ The Weeknd.)

 In the past few weeks, we've seen the pop stars go to church together, grill together, and go biking together.
 We've seen them entering and leaving Bieber's hockey rink, and even her throwing on his used jersey immediately after a game .
 And if you don't think that her wearing a pit-stained jersey moments after it is stripped from Bieber's body implicates a return to peak Jelena, then consider this fact: The two were seen casually kissing in public.
 As in, Gomez and Bieber were seen low-key making out in-between a Dippin' Dots cart and a trophy cabinet at Bieber's hockey game.
 It's an emotional image because it looks so natural!
 Just two kids crushin' on each other at the local hockey rink; smoochin' right in front of the referee.